At the Zoo

 You can find the Pink-backed pelicans in the lake surrounding Eagle Island, near Bear Country.

 Pink-backed pelicans have mostly grey plumage with a pinkish back and underparts.
 The pink color comes from a gland and is spread while preening.
 Pink-backed pelicans are one of the smallest pelican species.
 They are approximately 49 – 51 inches in length, with a bill length of 11 – 15 inches and a wingspan of 7 – 9.5 feet.
 They weigh between 9 – 15.5 pounds, with females being slightly smaller than males.
-Pink-backed pelicans may live between 15 – 25 years in the wild and up to 54 years in captivity.
+Pink-backed pelicans may live between 15 – 25 years in the wild and up to 54 years under human care.

 Pink-backed pelicans are found near freshwater lakes, rivers, ponds, swamps, particularly in shallower areas with plenty of vegetation.
 They range from Sub-Saharan Africa south to Botswana and the western Arabian Peninsula along the Red Sea.